utshomax/postman-docs/src/pages/docs/getting-started/creating-your-first-workspace.md

     <img alt="Change workspace or create new" src="https://assets.postman.com/postman-docs/workspace-switcher-v9.1.jpg" width="300px"/>

+1. Optionally, you can use [workspace templates](/docs/collaborating-in-postman/using-workspaces/creating-workspaces/#creating-workspaces-with-a-template) to help you set up a new workspace.
+Select a workspace template to populate the workspace with helpful information and sample collections, or select **Blank workspace** to create an empty workspace.
+Then select **Next**.

+    > You can also apply a workspace template to a newly created workspace.
+To learn more, see [Creating workspaces with a template](/docs/collaborating-in-postman/using-workspaces/creating-workspaces/#creating-workspaces-with-a-template).

 1. Enter a **Name** and optional **Summary** for your workspace.
 1. Choose the workspace's visibility:
     * A **Personal** workspace is visible to you.
 If you're on an Enterprise team, [Super Admins](/docs/collaborating-in-postman/roles-and-permissions/#team-roles) will also have access to any personal workspaces created within the team.
     * A **Private** workspace is visible to you and to any team members you invite to it ([Professional and Enterprise plans only](https://www.postman.com/pricing)).
     * A **Team** workspace is visible to everyone on your team.
     * A **Public** workspace is visible to all Postman users.
-1. Select **Create Workspace**.
+1. Select **Create**.

     <img alt="Create team workspace" src="https://assets.postman.com/postman-docs/create-workspace-v9.1.jpg" width="500px"/>

 Postman will switch to your new workspace when you create it.
-You can start editing and adding to it right away, or use [workspace templates](/docs/collaborating-in-postman/using-workspaces/creating-workspaces/#creating-workspaces-with-a-template) to help set up your new workspace.
+You can start editing and adding to it right away.

 You can move between workspaces at any time by selecting from the dropdown **Workspaces** list in the upper left.